DMG614/takehome-assessment-Diogo/docs/processing_strategy.md

 **Decision: Flag First, Remove Only if Clearly Erroneous**

 **Approach:**
-1. **Identify outliers statistically** using IQR (Interquartile Range), which is a method that flags values significantly beyond the typical middle range of the data.
-IQR measures the spread of the middle 50% of values, and anything 1.5× that spread above or below the typical range is flagged as unusual.
+1. **Identify outliers statistically** using IQR (Interquartile Range) to flag values that fall far outside the normal range.
 2. **Inspect flagged records** - are they legitimate edge cases or data errors?
 3. **Remove only obvious errors (initial values)**:
    - EPA: MPG (Miles Per Gallon) values > 200 (unless it's an EV with MPGe), MPG = 0, year in future